Motorcycle Trivia Quiz Questions With Answers

 It was designed and built by whom?

-A: German inventors Gottlieb Daimler and Wilhelm Maybach in Bad Cannstatt, Germany in 1885.
+A: German inventors Gottlieb Daimler and Wilhelm Maybach in Bad Cannstatt,

 What did it rely on to remain upright while turning?

 A: An expedient test bed for their new engine, rather than a true prototype vehicle.

 The first commercial design for a self-propelled cycle was a three-wheel design called what?

 A: The Butler Petrol Cycle, conceived of Edward Butler in England in 1884.